West Highland White Terrier Club of California (WHWTCC)

 History and Legacy

-The West Highland White Terrier Club of California (WHWTCC) stands as a cornerstone organization for enthusiasts of the West Highland White Terrier FCI standard 85 within the United States.
-Established as a non-profit 501(c)(7) corporation, the club was founded with the primary objective of fostering a community dedicated to the preservation and advancement of this iconic Scottish breed.
-Since its inception, the organization has served as a vital hub for breeders, owners, and fanciers who share a deep-seated commitment to the historical integrity and physical well-being of these spirited terriers.
-By maintaining a consistent presence in the California canine community, the club has successfully bridged the gap between historical breed standards and modern responsible ownership.
+The West Highland White Terrier Club of California (WHWTCC) stands as a cornerstone organization for enthusiasts of the West Highland White Terrier FCI standard 85 in the United States.
+Established as a non-profit 501(c)(7) corporation, the club was founded to serve as a dedicated regional hub for those committed to the preservation and advancement of this iconic Scottish breed.
+Since its inception, the organization has maintained a steadfast focus on the historical integrity of the breed, ensuring that the unique characteristics that define these spirited terriers are upheld through generations of careful stewardship.

 Mission and Core Values